 India, the LRO, China and Japan all capture the landing site with varying degrees of resolution.
 The LRO’s version consists of several different sets of images, which is why it has a patchwork appearance.
 Top left is a zoomed and cropped version of the Apollo image, top right the LRO, bottom left JAXA, bottom right China.
-At the very bottom is a Chandrayaan image, which uses its 25m DEM on which is superimposed the mapping camera data.
+At the very bottom left is a Chandrayaan-

 By way of comparison I have overlain the best resolution pre-